Changing table

-A changing table is a small raised platform designed to allow a person to change a child's diaper.
+A changing table is raised platform designed to allow a person to change an individual's diaper.
+Primarily used with children, it is common to use a changing table until the child is around 2 years old, however some use it considerably longer or shorter.
+Adult changing tables (or universal changing tables), though less frequently available, also serve the needs of incontinent older children and adults.

+As children become older they may become more mobile and active, and then some parents choose to do the changing procedure on the floor instead.
 It has been estimated that a child will have used 2400 diapers before it has become 1 year old, which equates to about 6.6 diapers per day.
 Most children stop using diapers some time between 2 and 5 years of age.

-It is common to use a changing table until the child is around 2 years old, however some use it considerably longer or shorter.
-As children become older they may become more mobile and active, and then some parents choose to do the changing procedure on the floor instead.